 You should only do so with their consent.

-And get that consent by explaining to them exactly what you are going to do, which body part you will be targeting and why you are going to do it.
+And get that consent by explaining to them exactly what you will do, which body part you will be targeting, and why you will do it.

 Here are a few guidelines you can follow regarding this critical subject: